How do we explain the medicalization?

 The lack of information and awareness among health professionals

-Was highlighted by a Burkinabé doctor as a factor motivating the practice of FGM in a medical setting.
+This lack was highlighted by a Burkinabé doctor as a factor motivating the practice of FGM within a medical setting.

-“The lack of documentation of this phenomenon in West Africa as well as the almost total lack of awareness among health personnel who belong, moreover, to the communities that practice FGM could constitute a favourable environment for the medicalisation of FGM.
-These ill-informed health personnel, motivated by their socio-cultural beliefs or by financial gain, could feel that it is their duty to support a request for FGM made by the populations. »
+“The lack of documentation of this phenomenon in West Africa as well as the almost total lack of awareness among health professionals who belong, moreover, to communities practicing FGM, could constitute a favourable environment for the medicalisation of FGM.
+These ill-informed health personnel, motivated by their socio-cultural beliefs or by financial gain, could feel that it is their duty to support a request for FGM made by the community.”

-Dr. Souleymane Kabore agreed with Dr. Kaba on the lack of information of doctors and also questioned the institutional management of the fight against FGM which would also work to forget the problem.
+Dr. Souleymane Kabore agreed with Dr. Kaba on the lack of information available to doctors and also questioned the institutional management of the fight against FGM which does not keep the problem in the limelight.

 “We don’t talk about it at all.
 There are no communication tools adapted to this practice in our health structures.
-However, according to some persistent rumours, the medicalization of FGM would be beautiful and well practiced in some of our health facilities.
+However, according to some persistent rumours, the medicalization of FGM is well and truly alive in some of our health facilities.

-I wonder if the institutional anchoring of the fight against FGM in Burkina is not for something.
+I wonder if the institutional anchoring of the fight against FGM in Burkina is not responsible.
 Indeed, the fight against FGM is mainly housed in the Ministry for the Promotion of Women and National Solidarity, which works in partnership with the Ministry of Health.

 Social pressure and respect for community social norms

-Were repeatedly raised by members to explain that health personnel consent to FGM.
+These were repeatedly raised by members in order to explain why health personnel consent to performing FGM.

 The trust placed in health professionals

-- Health professionals will be better qualified to carry out the procedure.
+- will be better qualified to carry out the procedure.

-- They’ll be able to respond more easily to emergencies…
+- will be better able to respond to emergencies

-One of the members also argued that parents can turn more to health professionals to keep their daughter’s cutting secret now that FGM is illegal.
+One of the members also argued that parents could turn more readily to health professionals in order to keep their daughter’s cutting secret now that FGM is illegal.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».